uinvent/flask-boilerplate/README.md

 `tox -e pylint`

 Above command will run pylint on all py files including files manage.py, infra.py and conf.py

+#### Step7 - Create Flask Docker
+Install docker package on your machine.
+Once installed, execute below command.

+    `bash docker-startup.sh`

+_You might need to make some changes at your database; to make it accessible over network._

+Above will start application instance on docker and it should be accessible at port 8000.

 ##### Sample APIs are,